wp-plugins/powerpress/readme.txt

 License: GPLv2 or later

-Blubrry PowerPress brings the essential features for podcasting to WordPress including full iTunes support, Web audio/video media players and more.
+PowerPress brings the essential features for podcasting to WordPress including full iTunes and Google Play support, Web audio/video players and more.

 == Description ==

 Blubrry PowerPress brings the essential features for podcasting to WordPress.
-Developed by podcasters for podcasters, PowerPress offers full iTunes support, Web audio/video media players, exclusive subscribe tools, podcasting SEO features and more.
+Developed by podcasters for podcasters, PowerPress offers full iTunes and Google Play support, Web audio/video media players, exclusive subscribe tools, podcasting SEO features and more.

+= Simple Mode =
+PowerPress's Simple Mode will walk you through setting up your podcast in 3 easy steps.
+Overwhelmed at any time, simply switch to Simple Mode to configure only the essential features to podcast.

 =  PowerPress Key Features  =
 - Full iTunes support: Adds iTunes compliant podcast feeds to your WordPress blog.
 - Integrated HTML5 Media Players: Audio/video Web players with embed support from sites such as YouTube.
 - Subscribe tools: Create subscribe page with our exclusive subscribe shortcode embed and subscribe sidebar widget optimized for responsive websites, high-resolution screens and Apple Retina displays.
 - Podcasting SEO: Improve discovery of your podcast on search engines such as Google, and with the iTunes podcast directory.
-- Advanced and Simple modes: Simplify settings using only the defaults, or harness all the potential of podcasting with Advanced Mode.
 - Media modifiers: Easily add, modify and remove podcasts from blog posts and pages.
 - Migration tools: Quickly migrate from PodPress, Blogger or Movable Type without losing episodes.
 - Multi-podcast support: Create separate podcasts by category (Category Podcasting) or by media format (Podcast Channels).